arnaou/arnaou/README.md

 </p>
 <p align="center">
-  I'm a postodctoral researcher at the section of Autonomous Materials Discovery (AMD) at the Departmenet of Energy Conversion and Storage at the Technical University of Denmark (DTU) :school:.
+  I'm a postodctoral researcher at the section of Autonomous Materials Discovery (AMD) at the Department of Energy Conversion and Storage at the Technical University of Denmark (DTU) :school:.
 My main research areas are developping computational tools (mechanistic and data driven) for applications within process systems engineering, applied thermodynamics and molecular/material design :mag_right:.
  I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor students👨🏻‍💻.
+Apart from that I also love to supervise and mentor students👨🏻‍💻.
 </p>

 <!--